ikasanEIP/ikasan/ikasaneip/visualisation/ikasan-scheduler/architecture.md

 - **Flexibility**: Different components of the system can be developed and updated independently, making it easier to adapt and evolve the system over time.

 ## Understanding the Ikasan Enterprise Scheduler Architecture
-The Ikasan Enterprise Scheduler Architecture comprises two distinct software elements.
+As previously mentioned, the Ikasan Enterprise Scheduler Architecture comprises two distinct software elements.

 ### Ikasan Enterprise Scheduler Dashboard
 The [Ikasan Enterprise Scheduler Dashboard](./dashboard/readme.md) is at the heart of the Ikasan Enterprise